 Eleven years and two self-produced CD’s later, JBH departed the MOB and satisfied a craving for classic soul music by teaming up in 2006 with the Chicken Slacks, Boston’s hardest working soul/R&B band, as part of the two-man Chicken Slacks Brass Attack until January of 2010.

-Throughout this journey from band to band, JBH has put his talents to work by performing with a plethora of regional artists and bands who have called upon the Blue Horn to add some special magic to their sound.
-These artists include the Love Dogs, Diane Blue, The Brew, the Hot Tamale Brass Band, Ricky "King" Russell, Danny Banks, "Sax Gordon" Beadle, Chris Fitz, Geoff Bartley, Matthew Stubbs and many others.
+Throughout this journey from band to band, JBH has put his talents to work by performing with a plethora of regional, national and international artists and bands who have called upon the Blue Horn to add some special magic to their sound.
+These artists include the Roberto Morbioli, Gracie Curran, Toni Lynn Washington, Diane Blue, Brian Templeton, the Hot Tamale Brass Band, Ricky "King" Russell, Danny Banks, "Sax Gordon" Beadle, Chris Fitz, Geoff Bartley, Matthew Stubbs and many others.

 JBH has recently launched a new phase in his career by stepping out in front as JOHNNY BLUE HORN with his backing group, the CARETAKERS.
 Accompanied by some of the region's best instrumentalists, JBH sings and plays a soulful repertoire of music by a variety of artists, including some original compositions.
 Look in the Gig Schedule page to find out where JBH will be performing next!